wasmite/wasabi/README.md

 | pyethereum    | MIT         | no             |
 | hevm          | AGPL-3.0    | no             |

-Currently there are exists lots of VM implementations, both as standalone or tightly integrated into existing ethereum nodes, but they are all lacking support for tiny microcontrollers.
+Currently there are exists lots of VM implementations, both as standalone or tightly integrated into existing ethereum nodes, but they are all lacking support for `tiny` microcontrollers.

+We define `tiny` as:
+* single or dual core System-on-Chip(SoC)
+* <200 Mhz clock speed
+* 1-2 Mb RAM

+To implement EEVM we would use ISO C99 with some Lua configuration scripting.
+Also to fit hardware restrictions some data types may require stripping, further investigation on this topic is required.

 ## AWS & Google IoT Platforms (Mongoose OS)
 Mongoose OS is production grade embedded RTOS with out-of-box integration with all major cloud IoT platforms AWS, Google, Azure, Samsung.
 It’s a good choice for production ready platform with a great documentation and bunch of examples.